Estate Planning and Administration

 Retitling Assets

-As part of the analysis of your particular situation, it is important to make certain that your assets are titled correctly so they pass to your loved ones as you intend.
+As part of the analysis of your particular situation, it is important to make certain that your assets are titled correctly so they pass to your heirs as you intend.

 Additional Information